 Take ribociclib exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

 Ribociclib comes with a patient information insert.
 Read and follow the instructions carefully.
 Ask your doctor if you have any questions.

 Ribociclib is taken together with letrozole or fulvestrant.
 It is important that you take both medicines at the same time each day, preferably in the morning.
 Follow your doctor's instructions on when to take these medicines.

 Swallow the tablet whole.
 Do not crush, break, or chew it.
 You may take ribociclib with or without food.

-Do not eat grapefruit or pomegranate, or drink grapefruit or pomegranate juice while you are using ribociclib.
+Do not eat grapefruit or drink grapefruit juice while you are using ribociclib.

 The dose of ribociclib will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of ribociclib.
 If your dose is different, do not change it unless your doctor tells you to do so.

 The amount of medicine that you take depends on the strength of the medicine.
 Also, the number of doses you take each day, the time allowed between doses, and the length of time you take the medicine depend on the medical problem for which you are using the medicine.

 - Adults—600 milligrams (mg) (three 200 mg tablets) taken as a single dose, once a day for 21 consecutive days, followed by 7 days without medicine.
 Your doctor may adjust your dose as needed and tolerated.

 - Children—Use and dose must be determined by your doctor.